mortezakowkabi/jcb-persian-documentation/002-Intro-to-JCB.md

 Congratulations 🎉

-In under 30 minutes you’ve built a component that supports:
+In under 30 minutes you've built a component that supports:

 * Admin field definitions and database integration
 * Dynamic Gets and site views